What is an MGA?

 A limited liability company has a separate legal identity from its shareholders.
 The business can only cease to continue following the winding up of the company.
 If you plan to grow a business, then a limited company is a good legal entity to use since it offers the flexibility to sell shares to outside investors.
 However, you should be careful about who you allow to become shareholders of your company.
-Shareholders will share in the ownership and possibly the decision making of your business.
+Shareholders will share in the ownership and possibly the decision-making of your business.

-As a shareholder your liability is limited to the amount invested in the company.
+As a shareholder, your liability is limited to the amount invested in the company.
 You risk greater losses if you stand as a personal guarantor for any of the company’s debts and if the company goes into liquidation with debts, the creditors are paid out of the sale of the assets of the company.
 Under normal circumstances, creditors have no legal right to obtain repayment from the directors or other shareholders of the business.
 The debts of the company should not affect the directors’ personal credit ratings.

-A limited liability company can raise capital by acquiring a loan or issuing new shares in the company.
-When selling a stake in the business to a key manager, you may decide to tie him in, or introduce bad leaver provisions.
+A limited liability company can raise capital by taking on a loan or issuing new shares in the company.
+When selling a stake in the business to a key manager, you may decide to tie him in, or introduce good or bad leaver provisions.
 Unlike private companies, a public limited company can sell their shares openly on a market such as the London Stock Exchange.
 A private company cannot offer shares to the general public.
 To set up a private limited company, you will need to register with Companies House.

 Limited Liability Partnership (LLP)